Skip to content

 seeing duplicate charges when two payment confirmations arrive within 50ms of each other.

-Analyze the timing diagram and propose a solution using distributed locks.
+Walk through the timing sequence and propose a solution using distributed locks.

-Use thinking keywords when the problem requires multi-step reasoning, when you are seeing incorrect or shallow analysis, or when the task involves concurrent systems, security analysis, or architectural decisions.
+Raise effort when the problem requires multi-step reasoning, when you are seeing shallow analysis, or when the task involves concurrent systems, security analysis, or architectural decisions.
+Drop it back to low for routine edits so you are not paying for reasoning you do not need.

 Before asking Claude to make changes, prime its context with the right information: